-If we were treated as a PFIC for any taxable year during which a U.S. Holder owns common shares, the U.S. Holder would be subject to special adverse rules (described in "-Taxation of U.S. Holder Not Making a Timely QEF or Mark-to-Market Election") unless the U.S. Holder makes a timely election to treat us as a "Qualified Electing Fund" (a "QEF election") or marks its common shares to market, as discussed below.
+If we were treated as a PFIC for any taxable year during which a U.S. Holder owns common shares, the U.S. Holder would be subject to special adverse rules (described in "-Taxation of U.S. Holders Not Making a Timely QEF or Mark-to-Market Election") unless the U.S. Holder makes a timely election to treat us as a "Qualified Electing Fund" (a "QEF election") or marks its common shares to market, as discussed below.
+In addition, if we are classified as a PFIC for any taxable year during which a U.S. Holder holds our common shares and any of our subsidiaries are also classified as a PFIC (a "lower-tier PFIC") then, under certain indirect ownership rules, a disposition (or deemed disposition) of the lower-tier PFIC or a distribution received by us from such lower-tier PFIC generally may be treated as an indirect disposition by a U.S. Holder or an indirect distribution received by a U.S. Holder, respectively.
+Any such indirect disposition or indirect distribution would generally be subject to the PFIC rules described in "-Taxation of U.S. Holders Not Making a Timely QEF or Mark-to-Market Election".
+It is currently anticipated that none of our subsidiaries will be lower-tier PFICs, but there can be no assurances in this regard and this may change in the future.

 We intend to promptly notify our shareholders if we determine that we are a PFIC for any taxable year.
 A U.S. Holder generally will be required to file IRS Form 8621 if such U.S. Holder owns common shares in any year in which we are classified as a PFIC.

 Taxation of U.S. Holders Making a Timely QEF Election.
 If a U.S. Holder makes a timely QEF election, such U.S. Holder must report for U.S. federal income tax purposes its pro-rata share of our ordinary earnings and net capital gain, if any, for each of our taxable years during which we are a PFIC that ends with or within the taxable year of such U.S. Holder, regardless of whether distributions were received from us by such U.S. Holder.
 No portion of any such inclusions of ordinary earnings will be treated as "qualified dividend income."
-Net capital gain inclusions of certain non- corporate U.S. Holders might be eligible for preferential capital gains tax rates.
+Net capital gain inclusions of certain non-corporate U.S. Holders might be eligible for preferential capital gains tax rates.
 The U.S. Holder's adjusted tax basis in the common shares will be increased to reflect any income included under the QEF election.
 Distributions of previously taxed income will not be subject to tax upon distribution but will decrease the U.S. Holder's tax basis in the common shares.
-An electing U.S. Holder would not, however, be entitled to a deduction for its pro-rata share of any losses that we incur with respect to any taxable year.
 An electing U.S. Holder would generally recognize capital gain or loss on the sale, exchange or other disposition of our common shares.
-A U.S. Holder would make a timely QEF election for our common shares by filing IRS Form 8621 with its U.S. federal income tax return for the first year in which it held such shares when we were a PFIC.
+A U.S. Holder would make a timely QEF election for the first year in which it held such shares when we were a PFIC.
 If we determine that we are a PFIC for any taxable year, we would provide each U.S. Holder with all necessary information in order to make the QEF election described above.